Rinzler1011/personalwebsite/src/content/information/en/policy.md

 > **Last Updated**: Sep 20, 2025

-We highly value your privacy and only collect the minimal data necessary to provide basic services.
+I highly value your privacy and only collect the minimal data necessary to provide basic services.
 This policy explains how we collect, use, and protect your data.

 ### Types of Data Collection